jazzband/django-oauth-toolkit/docs/settings.rst

 ACCESS_TOKEN_EXPIRE_SECONDS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Default: ``36000``

 The number of seconds an access token remains valid.
 Requesting a protected
 resource after this duration will fail.
 Keep this value high enough so clients
-can cache the token for a reasonable amount of time. (default: 36000)
+can cache the token for a reasonable amount of time.

 ACCESS_TOKEN_MODEL
 ~~~~~~~~~~~~~~~~~~